goldentroll/learn-react/project-react-b1-advanced-jsx/README.md

 6. Define a variable named `accountName` out side of jsx and set it to your name.

-7. Inside header div create 2 div side by side.
-I left div put a fake address and in right one put Bill Date and account Name.
+7. Inside header div create 2 paragraph.
+I left first paragraph put a fake address and in second one put Bill Date and account Name. account Name should be in new line.
-   Note: For Bill Date use `Date().now` method with Curly Braces in JSX.
+   Note: For Bill Date use `new Date().toISOString().slice(0, 10)` method with Curly Braces in JSX.
 For account Name use the variable `accountName`.

 8. Create another div next to header div and set its className to `content`